nicolewallace09/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  required
+  install

   ## Usage
-  how to use this app
+  how t o

   ## License
-  This project is licensed under GNU
+  This project is license under MIT

+  ## Contributing
+  repo

+  ## Tests
+  npm test

   ## Questions
   If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
 You can view more of my projects at https://github.com/nicolewallace09.